eigerco/solana-spec/gossip-protocol-spec.md

 ### PullRequest
-A node sends it to ask the cluster for new information.
-It contains a bloom filter with things the node already has.
-Nodes receiving pull requests gather all new values from their `crds`, filter them using provided filters and send `PullResponse` to the origin of the request.
+A node sends it to ask the cluster for new information:
+* node collects a list of peers based on their stake (only the highest staked nodes are collected)
+* bloom filters are created from `crds` values, purged values, and failed inserts - these are things the node already contains
+* filters are randomly divided among peers using weights calculated from their stakes - weights are calculated based on the time since last picked and the natural log of the stake weight
+* node adds a `LegacyContactInfo` value to each pull request which contains its ports and addresses
+* pull requests are created and sent to peers.

+Nodes receiving pull requests:
+* filter and insert pull request values into their `crds`
+* gather all new values from their `crds`
+* filter them using the provided filters
+* send `PullResponse` to the origin of the request.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|